thavlik/doom_vae/README.md

 This project will seek permission from the video authors before distributing the videos directly, e.g. from an S3 bucket.
 Currently, [youtube_dl](https://pypi.org/project/youtube_dl/) is used to download the videos to a local cache.

+## Contributing
+Please open an issue or pull request if you would like to contribute.

 ## TODO
 - Progressive growing decoder a la [3]
 - Implement beta loss term from [4]